7.8.6. Graph-based Full Event Interpretation#

 See also

 The model is described in these proceedings.
 This work is based on ‘Learning tree structures from leaves for particle decay reconstruction’ by Kahn et al. Please consider citing both papers.
-The code is adapted from the work of Kahn et al (available here).
+Part of the code is adapted from the work of Kahn et al (available here).
 A detailed description of the model is also available in this Belle II internal note (restricted access).

 The model can be trained and evaluated in two modes: